sharetribe/ftw-daily/docs/README.md

 _**NOTE:** Changing these doesn't change actual email templates - you need to send customized templates to your Flex contact person._

-## Flex Docs website

-We are currently moving documentation to the Flex Docs site, so at the moment part of the documentation is in this repository and part is in the Flex Docs site.

-See the Flex Docs site: https://www.sharetribe.com/docs/

 ## Getting started

 We recommend going through the